top of page

 What you can learn from GA4

-As a website owner, it’s gratifying to see traffic on your site and fascinating to learn more about your users—both of which GA4 is invaluable for.
-But, the platform is above all else a tool for making business decisions.
+As a website owner, it’s gratifying to see traffic on your site and fascinating to learn more about your users, both of which GA4 is invaluable for.
+But above all else, the platform is a tool for making business decisions.

 For example, you can use it to inform your marketing strategy.
 Perhaps you spend a lot of time focusing on social media; GA4 can tell you whether that is driving users to your site and whether those users are converting.
 You might find that some other activity is quietly generating more revenue.